 Kona Brewpub

 The Kona Brewing Company is a small, independent traditional brewery in Kona, which also runs the great Kona Brewpub.
-This is a not-to-miss place for dinner and beers if you are in Kona.
-Read more about the Kona Brewpub.
+This is a not-to-miss place for dinner and beers if you are in Kona, and they also arrange short brewery tours!

 Kona Coffee Tasting

 Kona lies in the heart of “Coffee Country”, and coffee can only be called “Kona Coffee” if it grows on the slopes of the Hualalai and Mauna Loa volcanoes in the north and south Kona district.
-If you liek coffee you have to try Kona coffee!
-Read more about Kona coffee tasting.
+If you are into coffee you have to try Kona coffee!

 Kona Farmers markets